 speaker

 Rich Anderson

 Okay.
-But as this was just a balancing act between the commitments you lose and the, and the, and the reduction of the covenants, is that the right way to think of that?
-I apologize for the amateur sounding question, uh, but I just want to make sure I understand how it's like.
+But is this was just a balancing act between the commitments you lose and the reduction of the covenants?
+Is that the right way to think about it?
+I apologize for the amateur sounding question, but I just want to make sure I understand.

 speaker

 No, for sure.
-It's just creating more flexibility and putting our, our revolver on market terms, you know, that's really what we're doing, just trying to set up a good future for our coverage of the financing that we have coming up.
+It's just creating more flexibility and putting our revolver on market terms.
+That's really what we're doing, just trying to set up a good future for our coverage of the financing that we have coming up.

+speaker